signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 You'll need the `rpart()` function in the [`rpart`](https://cran.r-project.org/web/packages/rpart/) package to construct regression tree models.
 It's used in the same way as `lm()`, both in how the model is constructed and in how predictions are made using the model.

 * For both red and white wines, create regression tree models predicting wine quality with the other features in the dataset.
 View them (by just calling `print()` on the models) and interpret the differences between the two models.

+* Compare the regression tree model for white wine quality with the previously obtained MARS model for white wine quality.

 There is a single hyperparameter involved in the fitting of a regression tree: the *complexity parameter*, usually denoted `cp`.
 (It defaults to `0.01` if not explicitly specified in the call to `rpart()`.)
 As we grow a regression tree, we only make another 'split' in the tree if the associated incremental increase in the overall R-squared is greater than the value of `cp`.
 A higher value of `cp` helps us guard against overfitting to the data, but it can also stop us from growing the tree to a sufficient depth.